 |Shortest distance||0.5 m|

 |Maximum diameter||53 mm|

 Here are a few samples taken with the Zeiss Biogon f4.5/21 mm lens:

 Disclaimer: I am not a lens expert who sees marked differences between various Leica and/or other lenses.
 I can check for soft corners, find differences in color rendition, and, in rare cases, may discover a "3D look", but that's all.
 Please regard therefore my conclusions as the verdict of a "layman".

-It is far too early for me to draw any definite conclusions.
-As far as I can see, the results that my 21mm lens produces with the M-mount expansion unit are very pleasing.
+As far as I can see, the results that my Zeiss Biogon T* C f4.5/21 mm lens produces with the M-mount expansion unit are very pleasing.

 For more links related to the Ricoh GXR M-mount expansion unit, see page M-Mount Links.